HgAlexx/Hg.DoomHistory/README.md

 ## Setup
 ### Global settings

+#### "Saved Games Folder"
-- Set the path to "Saved Games Folder" using "Browse" or "Auto Detect"
+Set the path to "Saved Games Folder" using "Browse" or "Auto Detect", to point to the Doom save folder.
+Usually something like that:
+C:\Users\<username>\Saved Games\id Software\DOOM\base\savegame.user\<some big number>

+#### "Backup Folder"
-- Set the path to "Backup Folder", this is where the app will backup your saved games files
+Set the path to "Backup Folder", this is where the application will backup your saved games files.
+You probably want to point to a empty folder.

-- You're done!
+#### You're done!

 ## Usage
 ### Slot configuration

-- Auto Backup: check this to enable auto backup
+- Auto Backup: check this to enable auto backup for this slot
 - Include death: auto backup upon death
 - Screenshot: take a screenshot upon auto backup

+> Note that each slot use its separated configuration !
+> Be sure to enable auto backup for the slot you are using !

+### Menu
+#### File
+- "Exit": close the application
+#### Tools
+- "Import existing backups": this allow you to import any saves game you already have into the application
+- "Notification mode": this allow you to choose between messagebox or statusbar notification
+- "Screenshot quality": this allow you to choose between gif, jpg or png format
+- "Clear settings": this will reset the global settings (folders, notification mode and screenshot quality)
+- "Open debug console": for debug purpose only
+#### Help
+- "Check for update": this will check online for new release
+- "About": Provide cuteness, and also some information about the application

 ## About